The French Institute Nordic Award (FINA) - Sweden

 Unfortunately, only the Swedish winner was able to conduct the scientific mobility.
 Justine Ramage did a mobility trip to Marseille in september 2021 in order to attend the IUCN Congress (3-11 September 2021) and participate to Nature Generation Areas (Espaces Génération Nature).
 During this conference, Justine Ramage had the opportunity to present her research, meet other researchers and discuss the dynamics of geodiversity and biodiversity, the impact of climate change on landscapes and populations, the safeguarding of genetics and the links between nature conservation and international cooperation.

 A podcast about Justine Ramage’s experience of this mobility can be found here.
-Her travel report is also available here.

 Discover the other FINA winners: